spinguard/course-spring-brasb-build-a-rest-api/UPGRADE_ESTIMATE_SUMMARY.md

 7. **Screenshots** can be regenerated if needed
 8. **Educates 3.4.0** is available and Hugo migration is straightforward
 9. **Educates authoring flow** documentation is available
+10. **OSS contribution process** (forks, PRs, GitHub Flow) is acceptable workflow
+11. **Access given to Spring Academy staging environment** for user verification purposes
+12. **Potential doubling of Educates footprint** - assumed staging and production lab environments have sufficient scaling and capacity to accommodate

 ---